Blog Posts

 ·

 Customers also want to feel like the product they’re looking for in their head is easy to find in your catalog.
-One of the easiest ways to lose a customer searching for a standing desk is to see normal desks populating their search result, even if the titles are extremely close.
+One of the easiest ways to lose a customer searching on your site for a standing desk is to see normal desks populating their search result, even if the titles are extremely close.
 Customers rarely are interested in searching hard on your store before going to a competitor, as 47% of users give up their search after just one attempt.

 Let’s look at a few problems that lead to poorly optimized product catalogs and how you can leverage ai based product catalog optimization to automatically perform product information management tasks with high accuracy.